innovationgarage/sakstig/README.md

 * [SakStig examples](SakStig_examples.md)
 * [SakStig semantics](SakStig_semantics.md)

+## ObjectPath compatibility

+You can turn off some of the [ObjectPath compatibility features](CompatibilityOptions.md) to get more homogenous semantics.

 ## SakForm templating

 A SakForm template is a valid JSON document.
 It is applied to a data